 Work/life satisfaction is a challenge for workers in all occupations and may be particularly difficult for nurses because of their work schedules.
-In a survey of more than 3,000 nurses, 82% of respondents said that it was difficult to achieve an acceptable work/life balance [104].
-One way to help create better work/life satisfaction is to quantify the amount of time currently spent in each primary aspect of life-work, home, leisure, and vacation-and then determine priorities and assign preferred amounts of time for each aspect [138].
+One way to help create better work/life satisfaction is to quantify the amount of time currently spent in each primary aspect of life-work, home, leisure, and vacation-and then determine priorities and assign preferred amounts of time for each aspect [108].
 Creating such a time budget can help to prevent work life from overshadowing all other aspects of life, which can be harmful to self-esteem, self-identity, and overall well-being [22].

-In a year-long study of the work/personal priorities of executive men and women from 10 multinational companies, 62% of the subjects were found to be work-centric (more apt to put work above personal life) and 32% were found to be dual-centric (more apt to set work and personal life as equal priorities) [135].
-Dual-centric subjects reported stress less often than work-centric subjects (26% vs. 42%) [135].
+In a year-long study of the work/personal priorities of executive men and women from 10 multinational companies, 62% of the subjects were found to be work-centric (more apt to put work above personal life) and 32% were found to be dual-centric (more apt to set work and personal life as equal priorities) [105].
+Dual-centric subjects reported stress less often than work-centric subjects (26% vs. 42%) [105].
 In addition, dual-centric individuals felt more successful at work and had achieved higher professional levels.
-The dual-centric subjects used several strategies to maintain their priorities [135]:
+The dual-centric subjects used several strategies to maintain their priorities [105]:

-- Set strict boundaries between work and nonwork (did not bring work home) - Remained emotionally present in each aspect of life - Took time to "recover" after a particularly difficult time at work

-- Engaged in personal activities that require focus (such as sports, hobbies, or community volunteering) - Remained clear about priorities
+- Set strict boundaries between work and nonwork (did not bring work home) - Remained emotionally present in each aspect of life - Took time to "recover" after a particularly difficult time at work - Engaged in personal activities that require focus (such as sports, hobbies, or community volunteering) - Remained clear about priorities

-Other ways to enhance work/life satisfaction is to maintain a balance of friends and colleagues, set boundaries with family and friends to avoid excess expectations, limit nonessential or nonproductive activities (e.g., checking personal email or social media, playing online games), communicate personal needs, and remember that you cannot please everyone-know how much you can handle [138].
+Other ways to enhance work/life satisfaction is to maintain a balance of friends and colleagues, set boundaries with family and friends to avoid excess expectations, limit nonessential or nonproductive activities (e.g., checking personal email or social media, playing online games), communicate personal needs, and remember that you cannot please everyone-know how much you can handle [108].